Symmetry Breaking and Link Homologies I: The -completion, Etale homotopy type and the Frobenius

-In this very brief section, we point out a piece of algebraic structure that appears on $p$-completing our constructions.
+In this very brief section, we point out a piece of algebraic structure that extends the Galois symmetry described in the previous section.
+This structure appears on $p$-completing our constructions.
 We have kept this section brief since it deviates from the general geometric flavor of the arguments we have been describing in this document.
 We plan to return to this structure in the future.

 Let us revert back to a general compact connected Lie group $G$, and assume that it is the unitary form of the complex points of a Chevalley group scheme $G_\Z$.
 For instance, we may take $G_\Z$ to be $\GL(r)_\Z$ in the case $G = \SU(r)$.
 The groups $G_i$ in definition \ref{BC+} admit $\Z$-forms given by the corresponding split reductive Levi factors.
-It follows that for positive sequences $I$, the spaces $\BC(w_I)$ also admit $\Z$-forms $\BC_\Z(w_I)$.
+It follows that for positive sequences $I$, the spaces of broken symmetries $\BC(w_I)$ and the Bott-Samelson spaces $\BSa(w_I) := \BC(w_I)/T$ also admit $\Z$-forms $\BC_\Z(w_I)$ and $\BSa_\Z(w_I)$ resp.

-Now Etal\'{e} homotopy theory \cite{F} allows us to compare the Etal\'{e} homotopy type of schemes over the algebraic closure $\overline{\F}_q$, with the analytic space of complex points after $p$-completion at any prime $p \neq q$.
+Now \'Etale homotopy theory \cite{F} allows us to compare the \'Etale homotopy type of schemes over the algebraic closure $\overline{\F}_q$, with the analytic space of complex points after $p$-completion at any prime $p \neq q$.
 It follows from these ideas that the $p$-completion of their respective suspension spectra are also equivalent.
-In particular, we recover the action of the Frobenius automorphism $\psi_q$ on the $p$-complete spectrum $\mbox{L}_{H\Z/p} \BC(w_I)$, where $\mbox{L}_{H\Z/p}$ denotes Bousfield localization with respect to mod-$p$ homology.
+In particular, we recover the action of the Frobenius automorphism $\psi_q$ on the $p$-complete spectrum $\mbox{L}_{H\Z/p} \BC(w_I)$, and $\mbox{L}_{H\Z/p} \BSa(w_I)$ where $\mbox{L}_{H\Z/p}$ denotes Bousfield localization with respect to mod-$p$ homology.

-Continuing to work with positive sequences $I$, the reader can confirm that maps used to show the independence of $\BC(w_I)$ on the presentation $w_I$ (upto quasi-equivalence) are all algebraic.
+Continuing to work with positive sequences $I$, the reader can confirm that maps used to show the braid invariance of $\BC(w_I)$ or $\BSa(w_I)$ (up to quasi-equivalence) are all algebraic.
 In particular, the action of the Frobenius $\psi_q$ on $p$-complete spectra of broken symmetries extends to an action on the $p$-complete spectra of strict broken symmetries $\mbox{L}_{H\Z/p} \sBC(w_I)$.
 Since one can think of the diagram that defines $\sBC(w_I)$ as the diagram of complex points of a simplicial scheme defined over $\Z$, we conclude